 After my PhD, I returned to Lake Tanganyika and continued my work with social cichlids as a JSPS Fellow working with Professors Masanori Kohda and Michio Hori.
 I then took up a position at The University of Texas at Austin as Departmental Fellow in Integrative Biology, where I worked for two years before beginning my own group in The Department of Collective Behaviour.

-My personal website can be found here
+Our external lab website can be found here